Luis-Conti/Udacity-Data-Scientist/Data-Science-Blog-Post/README.md

 * The multiple lineal model built in Python showed a very good performance and robustness at estimating the resale price of an apartment in Singapore given some characteristics.

 ## Licensing, Authors, Acknowledgements
-The origina dataset was downloaded from the [Singaporean Government website](https://data.gov.sg/dataset/resale-flat-prices?resource_id=42ff9cfe-abe5-4b54-beda-c88f9bb438ee).
+*The origina dataset was downloaded from the [Singaporean Government website](https://data.gov.sg/dataset/resale-flat-prices?resource_id=42ff9cfe-abe5-4b54-beda-c88f9bb438ee).
-This project is part of Data scientist Nanodegree from udacity The content of this post is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+*The content of this post is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Please refer to [Udacity Terms of Service](https://www.udacity.com/legal) for further information.